-Round sponge, covered with chocolate and made into a lollipop shape.
-Have fun decorating it with your creative ideas!
+Small sponge balls covered with chocolate that look like lollipops.
+Have fun decorating them with your creative ideas!

 Photographed by Takeshi Noguchi

 Calorie count is for a piece

 Excludes time spent chilling in the refrigerator and time spent allowing the chocolate to set.

 - 2 milk chocolate bars (110 g)